lepotekil/MsfMania/README.md

 </div>

-MsfMania is a Python-based command-line tool specifically designed to bypass EDR detection on Windows systems.
+**MsfMania** is an advanced Python-based payload obfuscation framework designed to evade EDR/AV detection on Windows systems.
+It generates highly polymorphic executables through dynamic code generation, multi-layer encryption (RC4), and sophisticated binary metadata spoofing techniques.

+> ⚠️ **Educational Purpose Only** - This tool is designed for authorized security testing and research purposes.

 <div align="center">